Design Awards and Media Coverage

 The Wildlife Conservation Society sponsored a competition in conjunction with the program's experiential graphics course.
 Three winners were selected: Liliane Boehm (1st place), Sanchita Tucker (2nd place), and Elizabeth Gressel (3rd place)

 The New-York Historical Society Museum & Library sponsored a graphics signage and wayfinding competition in conjunction with the program's environmental graphics course.
-Winners were selected: Anastasia Lobova, Sergei Vasilev, Pauline Lu, Chuan-Wei Ting, Eileen Kang, Samiel Laury
+Winners were selected: Anastasia Lobova, Sergei Vasilev, Pauline Lu, Chuan-Wei Ting, Eileen Kang, and Samiel Laury